ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 # Changes from RFC 9093

-This version adds new data types, identities, and groupings to the YANG modules.
+This version adds new identities, data types, and groupings to the 'ietf-layer0-types' YANG module.

+The following new YANG identities have been added to the 'ietf-layer0-types' module:

+- cwdm-ch-spc-type
+- flexi-ncfg-type
+- flexi-ncfg-6p25gh
+- modulation
+- DPSK
+- QPSK
+- DP-QPSK
+- QAM8
+- DP-QAM8
+- QAM16
+- DP-QAM16
+- QAM32
+- DP-QAM32
+- QAM64
+- DP-QAM64
+- fec-type
+- g-fec
+- super-fec
+- no-fec
+- sc-fec
+- o-fec
+- c-fec
+- line-coding
+- line-coding-NRZ-2p5G
+- line-coding-NRZ-OTU1
+- line-coding-NRZ-10G
+- line-coding-NRZ-OTU2
+- line-coding-OTL4.4-SC
+- line-coding-FOIC1.4-SC
+- wavelength-assignment
+- first-fit-wavelength-assignment
+- random-wavelength-assignment
+- least-loaded-wavelength-assignment
+- lower-first-wavelength-assignment
+- upper-first-wavelength-assignment
+- type-power-mode
+- power-spectral-density
+- carrier-power

 The following new YANG data types have been added to the 'ietf-layer0-types' module: